 An exploratory case study design was used to allow the researcher to explore and identify the factors that hinder federal government agencies from driving the E.A. transformation process.
-The federal government encompasses over 300 organizational entities of differing size, scope, and complexity, which include departments, administrations, bureaus, commissions, agencies, and boards (The Common Approach to Federal Enterprise Architecture, Additionally, the organizational entities employ a population of approximately 2.6 million people (The Common Approach to Federal Enterprise Architecture, 2012).
-The participant recruitment focused on a population of senior managers, I.T. and enterprise architecture professionals, professionals within the LinkedIn community.
+The federal government encompasses over 300 organizational entities of differing size, scope, complexity, including departments, and administrations, bureaus, commissions, agencies, and boards (The Common Approach to Federal Enterprise Architecture, 2012).
+Additionally, the organizational entities employ approximately 2.6 million people (The Common Approach to Federal Enterprise Architecture, 2012).
+The participant recruitment focused on a of population senior managers, I.T. professionals, and enterprise architecture professionals within the LinkedIn community.

 The point of data saturation was reached at 11 participants.
 The participants were full-time employees with at least two years or more experience.
-Triangulation of the data provided a means to ensure the validity and reliability of confirming the findings that were captured within the case study in a sound manner (Miles et al., 2014).
-Further, the triangulation of sources was used to examine the consistency of the different patterns and views points of the findings that are retrieved from the interviews.
+Triangulation of the data provided a means to ensure the validity and reliability of confirming the findings captured within the case study in a sound manner (Miles et al., 2014).
+Further, the triangulation of sources was used to examine the consistency of the different patterns and views of the findings retrieved from the interviews.
 Interviews were used to explain how agencies are dealing with the barriers of transforming E.A. from a compliance process to a practical implementation approach.
-Further, interviews were conducted via Skype or via telephone.
+Further, interviews were conducted via Skype or telephone.
 The participants were asked to answer questions that focused on the perceived obstacles that Information Technology organizations encounter with driving the E.A. transformation process from an E.A. compliance process, the obstacles Information Technology organizations experience in executing an E.A. practical framework, and how E.A. is perceived to address the challenges of how to educate the mindsets of the stakeholders within the organization.

-The coding process was used as a means to analyze and retrieve meaningful data (Miles, Huberman, & Saldana, 2014).
-The interview responses were analyzed using Microsoft Excel software for coding the data that were collected from the interviews.
+The coding process was used to analyze and retrieve meaningful data (Miles, Huberman, & Saldana, 2014).
+The interview responses were analyzed using Microsoft Excel software to code the data collected from the interviews.
 The interview questions were evaluated by a panel of three I.T. professionals (known as field testers) that have experience with the E.A. transformation process.

-The three field testers that participated in the field test study had knowledge of E.A. and worked in E.A. and I.T. organizations.
+The three field testers that participated in the field test study knew E.A. and worked in E.A. and I.T. organizations.

-The feedback that was received from the field test study provided recommendations on clarifying who the stakeholders were that are part of the E.A. process and provided suggestions on updating the interview questions, so the questions were more focused.
+The feedback received from the field test study provided recommendations on clarifying who the stakeholders were that are part of the E.A. process and provided suggestions on updating the interview questions, so the questions were more focused.